 Alternatively, there may be other programs available for first time DWI offenders.
 These help avoid some of the more serious penalties in exchange for guilty pleas and compliance with terms set by the judge.
-Talk to an attorney about these opportunities.
+Talk to an Atlantic City criminal defense attorney about these opportunities.

 Defenses for Teens Charged with DWIs in Atlantic City